AY2526S1-CS2103T-T15-4/tp/docs/DeveloperGuide.md

 * 2a.
 A required field is empty.

     * 2a1.
-Wi-Find shows an error message.
+Wi-Find shows an error message and prompts the user to fill it.

-      Use case ends.
+        * After correction, return to step 2.

 * 2b.
 The input format for one or more of fields are invalid.

     * 2b1.
-Wi-Find shows an error message.
+Wi-Find shows an error message for the first invalid field and prompts the user to correct it.

-      Use case ends.
+        * After correction, return to step 2.

 * 2c.
 The contact already exists (duplicate contact number or email).

     * 2c1.
 Wi-Find warns and asks for confirmation from user to proceed with adding contact.
       * If user cancels, use case ends.
       * Else use case continues from step 3.

 **Use case: UC02 - Delete a contact**